Kidney and bladder diseases in rabbits

 Age and degeneration

-• With increasing age, the risk of chronic kidney damage or failure in rabbits increases. how-to-rabbit.com+1
+• The risk of chronic kidney damage or failure increases with age in rabbits. how-to-rabbit.com+1

-• Genetic predisposition or breeding lines can also play a role – there is evidence of this, but it is not clearly defined.
+• Genetic predisposition or breeding lines may also play a role – there is evidence of this, but it is not clearly defined.

 Infections and parasites

-• Encephalitozoon cuniculi can infect the kidneys of rabbits and cause chronic kidney problems.
+• Encephalitozoon cuniculi It can affect the kidneys in rabbits and cause chronic kidney problems.
 Wikipedia+1

 • Other bacterial or viral causes can affect the urinary tract or kidneys – especially if secondary bladder or kidney damage occurs.